-Primary data collection is conducted in coordination with REACH's network of enumerators in NES and the Greater Idleb region, and through partners enumerators in Northern Aleppo.
-Data is collected in a monthly basis through a KI methodology.
+Primary data collection is conducted in coordination with REACH's network of enumerators in NES and the Greater Idleb region, and through partners for the rest of the country.
 Face-to-face interviews are conducted when possible.
 However, data is collected remotely (via phone) in communities where it is not possible to access due to security or other constraints.
 KIs are interviewed about the situation in the community in the 30 days preceding the data collection date.
-The recurrence of HSOS and the time period it covers allows to effectively monitor the situation in northern Syria and to quickly identify changes or trends.

 Enumerators ask KIs a number of questions about shelter, NFI, electricity and infrastructure, food security, livelihoods, water, sanitation and hygiene (WASH), health, education, accountability & humanitarian assistance, protection, and priority needs to gather information at the community level.
-Enumerators will submit one form per assessed community, interviewing different KIs for different sections of the form, based on KIs' knowledge on the community as well as their expertise in specific sectors.
-To guarantee a certain level of data quality, REACH enumerators will contact a minimum of 3 KIs (2 KIs for partners enumerators) per community, who will be asked to answer the questions in sections corresponding to their area of knowledge.
 KI types may include local councils, community leaders, NGO workers, social workers, teachers, health staff and any other profession that is relevant to each section.
 To help enumerators identifying the most relevant KIs for each section, the list of preferred KI profiles will appear in bold in the KI profile choice list at the start of each section.